phase2/particle/README.md

 Simply wait until the webpack bundle output appears then visit [http://0.0.0.0:8080/app-node-pl/pl/](http://0.0.0.0:8080/app-node-pl/pl/) (or [http://localhost:8080/app-node-pl/pl/](http://localhost:8080/app-node-pl/pl/)) and start working.

 That's it.
 For **much** greater detail on the frontend approach using this project, check out the [Phase2 Frontend Docs](https://phase2.gitbook.io/frontend/).

+## Design System Naming

+The Design System Source folder is named default  `./source/default`.
+It's handy in multi-design setups to name this per design system and post-fix `apps` with that design system name.
+For example, `apps/drupal-default/` contains the implementation of the `default` source directory.
+These are intended to be updated by the needs of your project.